 Using Your Financial Aid

 Students will not receive a printed bill in the mail.
 All billing is done on-line.
-Students will receive an email at their MMA email account when their e-bill is available for viewing through Webadvisor.
+Students will receive an email at their MMA email account when their e-bill is available for viewing on the Self Service Portal.
 This usually happens in early July for the fall semester, early November for the winter semester and early January for the spring semester.
 Bills not paid by the due date will be assessed a late charge.

-New students are encouraged to enroll in the e-billing process in July, after the first semester e-bills post.
-It is also recommended that you add an authorized user (usually a parent/guardian) to the account so that this person will also receive an email notification when the e-bill is posted.
+New students are encouraged to visit the Student Finance section of the self service portal to become acquainted with it and to do some preliminary setup.
+It is recommended that you add an authorized user (usually a parent/guardian) to the account so that this person will also receive an email notification when the e-bill is posted.
 It is the student’s responsibility to ensure that the bill is reviewed and settled by the due date.

 All anticipated grants and loans that have been finalized will be deducted from each semester bill.
 Federal Work Study is the only type of aid that is not deducted from the bill, as this is intended to assist the student with out of pocket expenses (and if the student doesn’t work, s/he does not receive any work study payment).
 Families are encouraged to use the ‘Budget Worksheet’ to assist in determining the amount of the bill not covered by financial aid.